 HOW TO ANSWER: Tell Me About Yourself

-Just updated for 2020: There are some job interview questions that are guaranteed to come up in most (if not all) of your job interviews — regardless of your industry, your experience level, and job type
+“Tell me about yourself” is a job interview question that is guaranteed to come up in most (if not all) of your job interviews — regardless of your industry, experience level, and job type

 Since it’s often the first question to be asked in an interview, it’s your big chance to make a first impression.